MortenHolmRep/ComputablePhaseMetrics/README.md

 Make sure you have `pip` installed and are in the root directory of the project before running the command.

+### Building the C Extension
+The package includes a C extension module (`LempelZivModule`) for improved performance.
+The installation process will automatically build this module.

 ## Contributing

 We welcome contributions to improve this project!
 Please follow these guidelines to ensure a smooth contribution process.